McMullen's 136 helps Scotland reach Super Six

 McMullen registered the highest total in the tournament as Doug Watson's side reached 320 all out, with Bilal Khan taking five wickets.

-Only Naseem Khushi was able to make a significant dent in Oman's target, but he was caught on 69 by Chris McBride.
+Only Naseem Khushi was able to make a significant score in Oman's chase, but he was caught on 69 by Chris McBride.

 The Scots finish Group B against Sri Lanka on Tuesday (08:00 BST).